migvidal/alba-website/content/english/_index.md

 # Contact
 contact:
   title: "Contact"
-  subtitle: "You can find me in these places:"
+  subtitle: "You can talk to me in these places:"
 ---